 Those memories, persons, experiences, which dwell in one’s heart without his being able to say why or how, endure because they have revealed to him some part of himself that he was previously unaware of — a hidden talent perhaps, a sense for beauty, a newfound conviction.
 Rarely do we discover ourselves from pure reflection, at least not in this modern world of disturbance; but rather, we know ourselves to the extent that we have known other people.
 It is possible that a poet is born, and not made.
-But the poet does not realise himself as a poet solely of his own accord; instead his gift is shown to him by the presence of another — by the divine love of another human, or the enchantment of nature.
+But the poet does not realise himself as a poet solely of his own accord; instead his gift is shown to him by the presence of something else— by the divine love of another human, or the enchantment of nature.

 Companions of the heart bring the greatest of joys in life, and at the same time the sharpest of lessons.
 This is especially so of romantic relationships, which are the ultimate instance of the energetic exchange — of the union between masculine and feminine — that happens when two people of a similar vibration meet.
 Often it can seem easier to love someone else than to love oneself.
 The essence of love is wholeness; it is a spiritual encounter, in which one sees a person as a divine being, as a god.
 It transcends the material world of imperfection and limitation, and it feels sure of the independency between not just the two lovers, but between all things that belong on earth.

 And yet, rarely do these lovers realise that the recognition of the divine in the other is the recognition of the divine in oneself.
-For there is nobody ‘out there’ but our own reflection; so when you are in conservation with someone, or falling in love with someone, you are actually in contact with some aspect of yourself that you have so far been unable to recognise.
+For there is nobody ‘out there’ but our own reflection; so when you are in conversation with someone, or falling in love with someone, you are actually in contact with some aspect of yourself that you have so far been unable to recognise.
 No one chooses who they fall in love with, nor who they flourish in friendships with.
 We might meet a thousand people in our lives, but there will only be a few who influence our character and purpose, and who cooperate in assembling ourselves into an honest individual.

 This is always a terrible realisation, but nonetheless, when it has made itself known, it cannot, however hard one might try, be ignored.
 Love, friendship, fortune — they are not ours.
 They do not belong to man.
 Rather, they are symbols of the higher self, which assist as a source of guidance towards higher consciousness and independence.
 The purpose of these gifts is not happiness, nor security or comfort, but rather to give us a clear awareness of the Self.
 Eventually we must give back that which we borrowed from the gods, so that we might receive something greater and breakthrough to the next phase of life.
 This is not to say, however, that there will be nobody who will stay with us for our lifetime; but this is a rare occurrence, and requires that two people have similar intentions and purposes for their lives.